-This chapter includes a maps delineating the safety compatibility factors, generic FAR Part 77 airspace surfaces, and an Airport Influence Area (AIA) for New Cuyama Airport.
-These maps are to be used in combination with the policies presented in Chapter 3 to identify areas around New Cuyama Airport in which the ALUCP policies are applicable.
-Sufficient data was not available to produce maps depicting noise contours or an overflight notification area.
-However, there are fewer than two operations per day at New Cuyama Airport and any noise contour produced would be unlikely to extend much further than the runway.
+This chapter includes maps delineating noise, safety, airspace, and overflight compatibility factors for Santa Barbara Municipal Airport.
+These maps are to be used in combination with the policies presented in Chapter 3 to identify areas around the Airport in which the ALUCP policies are applicable.

-The following sections provide a summary of the physical and operational characteristics of New Cuyama Airport.
-A more detailed discussion of this data as well as further information on the Airport and the surrounding area is presented in Appendix A.
+The following sections provide a summary of the physical and operational characteristics that were identified and used to develop the maps presented in this chapter.
+A more detailed discussion of this data as well as further information on Santa Barbara Municipal Airport and the surrounding area is presented in Appendix A.